Amit Naor

 Materials · 03

-Hand-thrown, slow-fired.
-Wall thickness optimised for resonance over rigidity.
+Hand-formed, slow-fired.
+Used for the ukulele and the guitar — fine wall thickness optimised for resonance over rigidity.

 On the sound

-A clay body returns sound to the listener differently than a wooden one.
-The attack is softer, sustain is shorter; the instrument prefers a quiet hand and a small room.
-Stoneware does not project the way thin spruce does — what it does is keep the sound a little closer to the player, and let it fade rather than ring.
+A ceramic body returns sound to the listener differently than a wooden one.
+The attack is softer, the sustain shorter; the instrument prefers a quiet hand and a small room.
+Porcelain and terracotta do not project the way thin spruce does — what they do is keep the sound a little closer to the player, and let it fade rather than ring.

 The instrument is meant to be played close.
 It does not behave well at the back of a stage, and was never asked to.